Spider-Man (Takuya Yamashiro): Fictional character biography

 Takuya Yamashiro was a motocross driver, son of the astrophysicist Dr. Hiroshi Yamashiro, and the man who would become his reality's Spider-Man.
 Whilst practicing on his motorbike, Takuya began to receive telepathic messages from an alien called Garia, who had been imprisoned in a cave by a vampiric warlord called Professor Monster.
 His sister, Shinko and girlfriend, Hitomi Sakuma asked for his assistance in investigating the crashed Leopardon but Takuya refused as he had a race to compete in.
 His father, who had been searching for Garia, accepted this and set out with Shinko and Hitomi.
 Later, before leaving for the contest, Takuya received more messages from Garia and went to investigate.
 In the mountains he found Hitomi and Shinko who told Takuya their father had been attacked.
 Takuya found his dying father, who had received fatal injuries from a creature working for Professor Monster called Boukunryu.
 After his father died, Takuya was attacked by the Iron Cross Army and gravely injured and he fell into the cave where Garia was imprisoned.
 Garia saved his life by giving him the Spider Bracelet and Spider Extract, which granted him spider-like abilities, and he then informed Takuya of the invasion of Professor Monster, as well as his personal history.
 Back at his house, Garia told Takuya of his new costume and abilities and tested them out, before discovering the Iron Cross Army had kidnapped Professor Fujita.
 Spider-Man set out to confront the group and freed the Professor.
 He was then attacked by Boukunryu and found himself unable to defeat the monster, until he summoned Leopardon and unleashed its Sword Vigor and destroyed Boukunryu, vowing to defeat the rest of the Iron Cross Army.

-After defeating Boukunryu, Yamashiro continued to operate as a superhero after heading a message from his father's diary which read 'always take responsibility for your actions'.
+After defeating Boukunryu, Takuya continued to operate as a superhero after reading a message from his father's diary which read 'always take responsibility for your actions'.
 After joining Interpol, he eventually confronted and seemingly killed Professor Monster, finally avenging his father's death.
 He also gave a young orphaned boy named Ichiro Murakami superpowers after a blood transfusion.